-- CARPENTER ANT BAIT GRANULES FOR THE YARD
+- BEST CARPENTER ANT TREATMENT FOR INSIDE THE HOME

 - CARPENTER ANT TREATMENT SUMMARY